PrimeLens/backbone-react-multipage-boilerplate-switchable/README.md

 `index.html` uses `/public/prod/start.js` and `/public/prod/start.css` and along with a handful of images you can see it all working to show you examples on each page.

 ### To see everything working using a node server
+Download and checkout the correct git branch.
 From the command line type `npm install` followed by `node server` and then go to `http://localhost:3000` in the browser.
 This also gives you access to compile (see below and further down the Summary of Node and Gulp commands).

 ### Brief explanation on compile